 2. Graduate student fellows are required to attend the weekly two-hour fellows seminar on Wednesdays from 10:00 – 12:00 noon.

-1. Applicants must be University of Michigan students and have attained candidacy at the time of application or provide a letter from their department vouching for the fact that they have successfully completed all of the requirements for candidacy prior to the start of the fellowship.
+1. Applicants must be University of Michigan students and have attained candidacy at the time of application or provide a letter from their department vouching for the fact that they will have successfully completed all of the requirements for candidacy prior to the start of the fellowship.

 3. Applicants with other fellowship obligations for the coming year, even for one term, are ineligible for consideration.

-Applications must be submitted in their entirety through eGif by Monday, January 15, 2018, by 5:00 pm.
+Applications must be submitted in their entirety through eGif by Monday, January 14, 2019, at noon.
 Please note, the Chief Administrator (CA) of your primary department must “approve” the application in eGif.
 This is not an approval of the actual application but rather a routing mechanism.
 Please notify your CA to “approve” the application as quickly as possible, the deadline indicated above is the deadline by which the institute must receive the complete application.
 You need to allow time before the deadline for the approval to take place in the system.

-We anticipate selected applicants will be notified on or around March 6, 2018.
+We anticipate selected applicants will be notified in early March, 2019.
 We ask that fellowship awardees notify the institute of their acceptance of the fellowship within two weeks of receiving notification.